baglasaga/vgchistory/README.md

-This application will allow users to keep track of their competitive Pokemon matches, and provides information such as which games they've won or lost, which Pokemon were brought on each team, Pokemon usage rates, the user's overall win-rate and ranking, their overall win-rate with or against individual Pokemon, and the win-rates of individual Pokemon against each other.
+This application will allow users to keep track of their competitive Pokemon matches, and provides information such as which games they've won or lost, which Pokemon were brought on each team, Pokemon usage rates, the user's overall win-rate and ranking, and their overall win-rate with or against individual Pokemon.

 - **Who will use it?**